GrimReaperG/exercises/README.md

 The rules are as follows:

 - You can work on your own and take as much time as you like.
 - You can use external resources such as Stack Overflow and books.
-If you get help from another developer, please let us know.
+If you get help from another designer or developer, please let us know.

 Please submit your solution by emailing a .zip file to jobs@faunadb.com (do not put your solution on GitHub).
 If you choose to include a cover letter or README explaining your approach, we will take that into account as well.
 We will discuss with you if we have questions, and potentially request revision if necessary.